10 Major Historical Battles Which Shaped The Tumultuous Viking Age

 The Battle of Clontarf represented a turning point in medieval Irish history as it was the day when the Norsemen were defeated by the Irish High King Brian Boru, as such putting an end to the Norse domination of Ireland.
-The battle took place on the April 23, 1014 at Clontarf, near contemporary Dublin, on the east coast of Ireland, and lasted from sunrise to sunset (according to the medieval chronicles).
+In Irish historiography, it is considered one of the most capital battles which ever took place on Irish soil.
+The clash took place on the April 23, 1014 at Clontarf, near contemporary Dublin, on the east coast of Ireland, and lasted from sunrise to sunset (according to the medieval chronicles of the time).

 6. Battle of the Helgeå

-In spite of the fact that Anglo-Danish warships suffered tremendous damages, the battle was won by Cnut the Great.
+In spite of the fact that the Anglo-Danish warships suffered tremendous damages, the battle, one of the largest of its proportions in Scandinavia, was won by Cnut the Great.
 So it was that he had managed to subsequently subdue his regional foes and become a consolidated dominant force in Northern Europe.

 7. Battle of Stiklestad

 The Battle of Stiklestad took place on 29 July, 1030 at Stiklestad, in present-day county Nord-Trøndelag, Norway.
-It is one of the most significant military clashes in Norwegian history.
+It is still regarded as one of the most significant battles in Norwegian history.
 The army of King Olaf II of Norway (composed of his hirdmen and allies) faced a so-called ‘peasant’ army, consisting of peasants, noblemen who opposed Olaf II’s rule, and other soldiers allied to Cnut the Great of Denmark.

 It ultimately resulted in an overwhelming victory on behalf of the ‘peasant’ army and in Olaf II’s death (presumably at the hands of Thorir Hund, a Norse chieftain who ruled over Hålogaland back then).